 from the global queue of incoming messages (

 to an existing messaging broker (like RabbitMQ) and consume them back, and

 lastly, based on the topic, sort those messages to all subscribed

 Threat Bus is a pub/sub broker, and hence applications have to subscribe themselves to the bus.
 However, that requires active behavior from applications, and hence could require changes to the source code.
 Generally speaking, that is undesirable.

 Some applications, like Zeek, can be scripted.
 In that particular case, the logic for connecting to Threat Bus is implemented in a separate script.

 Other applications, like VAST, cannot be scripted.
 Those applications require either a change to the source code or a wrapper script to initiate communication with Threat Bus.
-Please refer to the VAST wrapper script for an example.
+See pyvast-threatbus for an example application.